 Photo and caption from

 Well.
 I can’t tell you how many people have either eked out a living or amassed a fortune from the wax of the candelilla plant; nor can I tell you how many have enjoyed candelilla wax in one product or another.
-But I’m guessing I have enjoyed candelilla wax, and maybe you have, too, in one product or another, not that either of us would have been aware of which product it was, or how it came to be there.
+But I’m guessing I have enjoyed candelilla wax, and maybe you have, too, not that either of us would have been aware of which product it was in, or how it came to be there.

 A Voyage Along Trump’s Wall (The New Yorker, April 23, 2018)